skycoin/viscript/notes/im_bits.md

 we have a special, terminal or terminal 0, that is size of whole viewport and is behind the other terminals (the desktop background viewport)

-hold key like control and drag border of terminal to move it, or something